|

 Photo credit: Jocelyn Ruckert (Facebook)

-The sandworm is undoubtedly the center of attraction for the whole theme especially when you light it up at night.
-You can find these inflated ones at your nearest Home Depot.
+The sandworm is undoubtedly the center of attraction for the entire theme, especially when you light it up at night.
+You can find these giant inflated sandworm at Spirit Halloween.
 Learn more about how to set up Beetlejuice sandworm for the yard.

 inflatable beetlejuice sandworm